tjohann/mydriver/README.md

 The gpio driver
 ---------------

 Simple (int based) driver to show the usage of gpio for read and write from a PIN.
 I use a bananapi-m1 and olimex-a20-som/evb as hardware.

+Used default values:

 1. PIN11 (IO-0/PI19) for output
 2. PIN13 (IO-0/PI18) for input

 Via ioctl syscall you can change the PIN for in/output.

-State: started
+State: nearly finished

 The gpio driver (new)